ArloysMacias/Arloys-Portfolio/README.md

 As an employer I expect to see Arloys' experience easily so I can make an informed decision.

 ### Strategy
-I wanted to make an attractive and simple site to capture the attention of potential employers.
+I wanted to make an attractive and simple site to capture the attention of potential employers, a site that can show all my skills by telling people where and how they can easily contact me.

 ### Scope
 The site gives easy access to employers and recruiters where they can find information about me and my experience, skills and publications, as well as contact me if they are interested.